 How Can Philosophical Practitioners Help?

 Generally speaking, all philosophical practitioners aim to help individuals cultivate important skills & dispositions that clear the way for better decision-making and behavior & contribute to an improved quality of life.
 A critical part of this process includes helping individuals identify & reject false, unreasonable and/or counterproductive beliefs & assumptions that contribute to negative feelings and behaviors and develop healthier ways of thinking (new patterns of reasoning and responding).
-Our philosophical counseling services include (but are not limited to) challenges related to quality of life & happiness, struggles with loss, change & grief, and issues concerning death & dying.
-We can help you find your way with philosophy if you are:
+Philosophical counseling services can include (but are not limited to) challenges related to quality of life & happiness, struggles with loss, change & grief, and issues concerning death & dying, and more.
+Philosophical Practitioners can help you find your way with philosophy if you are:

 - Searching for clarity